 — Quirky Research (@QuirkyResearch) October 18, 2018

 Late in that game, Auburn punted on 4th down from deep in its own territory.
 Connie Frederick’s punt was blocked into his own end zone, where Frederick recovered.
 Frederick then ran back into the field of play, managed to avoid multiple Arizona defenders, and punted again, netting 17 yards past the line of scrimmage.

-Back to the Rams-Seahawks game, as of the time the gamebook was published, the NFL is scoring Dickson’s as an ordinary 68-yard punt with no reference to the original block.
+Back to the Rams-Seahawks game, the NFL is scoring Dickson’s as an ordinary 68-yard punt with no reference to the original block.
 However, the NFL Guide for Statisticians explicitly states that the blocked punt is still scored, with emphasis added:

 When a punt or a field-goal attempt is blocked and recovered by the offensive team behind the line of scrimmage, any running advance is treated as miscellaneous yardage.
 In the rare case when the offensive player attempts a forward pass after a blocked kick, include it as a passing attempt and any completion as passing yardage.
 However, if the player is tackled behind the line of scrimmage, do not treat this as yards lost attempting to pass.
 In the latter case, merely note the player recovered a blocked kick.
 NOTE: Regardless of any subsequent action, the original blocked punt or field goal must be recorded.

 The proper scoring of this play should be:

 - a blocked punt charged to the Seahawks team, not Dickson

 - Jamir Jones of the Rams with a blocked kick

 - a punt for Dickson for 68 yards.